Published On: Apr 08 2013 11:21:02 AM EDTUpdated On: Apr 10 2015 02:00:00 AM EDT

 1916: The Professional Golfers' Association of America is formed in New York City.

-1915: Actor Harry Morgan, best known for his roles as Officer Bill Gannon on "Dragnet" and Col. Sherman T. Potter on "M*A*S*H," is born Harry Bratsberg in Detroit, Mich.
+1915: Actor Harry Morgan, best known for his roles as Officer Bill Gannon on "Dragnet" and Col. Sherman T. Potter on "M*A*S*H," is born Harry Bratsberg in Detroit, Michigan.
 He died of pneumonia at age 96 on Dec.
 7, 2011.

 1912: The Titanic leaves port in Southampton, England, for her first and only voyage.
 Five days later it would sink in the North Atlantic Ocean after colliding with an iceberg, killing 1,502 people.

-1880: Frances Perkins, who would become the first female member of the United States cabinet when President Franklin D. Roosevelt appointed her as secretary of labor in 1933, is born in Boston, Mass.
+1880: Frances Perkins, who would become the first female member of the United States cabinet when President Franklin D. Roosevelt appointed her as secretary of labor in 1933, is born in Boston, Massachusetts.
 She can be seen here behind Roosevelt as he signs the National Labor Relations Act in July 1935.

 1866: The American Society for the Prevention of Cruelty to Animals is founded in New York City by Henry Bergh.